icegithu/ICE-DKFZ/README.md

 # ICE-DKFZ
-Repository for the Amuse tool
+Repository for the AMuSe tool